Pole Vault - Training Program

-The following is an overview of a weeks training for each of the three phases of an annual training program for the Pole Vault.
+The following is an example of a week's training for each of the three phases of an annual training program for the Pole Vault.

 Day Preparation Phase Pre-competition phase Competition phase